waveform80/picraft/docs/vectors.rst

 From the paragraphs above it should be relatively easy to see how one can implement vector translation and vector scaling using everyday operations like addition, subtraction, multiplication and divsion.
-The third major transformation usually required of vectors, rotation, is a little harder.
+The third major transformation usually required of vectors, `rotation`_, is a little harder.
 For this, the :meth:`~picraft.vector.Vector.rotate` method is provided.
 This takes two mandatory arguments: the number of degrees to rotate, and a vector specifying the axis about which to rotate (it is recommended that this is specified as a keyword argument for code clarity).
 For example::